OLIMEX/SIMON-85/README.md

 The only hardware requirement for normal use of the board is:

-- USB type A to USB mini cable – to connect to a personal computer; used for powering the board and uploading new programs via Digisparks' Arduino
+- USB type A to USB mini cable â€“ to connect to a personal computer; used for powering the board and uploading new programs via Digisparks' Arduino

 The board can be programmed with Digispark's Arduino distributions.
 Link to the download page of Digispark's Arduino distributions, suitable for Windows, Linux and MacOS: http://digistump.com/wiki/digispark/tutorials/connecting